Collaboration with World Courier

 Connects critical manufacturing processes and logistics technology with reliable time- and temperature-sensitive transport.
 Specific to cell and gene therapy, designed to support patients and increase access to advanced treatments.

-Catarina Flyborg, General Manager, Cell and Gene Therapy, GE Healthcare, said: “As GE Healthcare works to advance the development of cell and gene therapies, it is critical that we offer our customers agile solutions that can help them meet global demand.
+Catarina Flyborg, General Manager, Cell and Gene Therapy, Cytiva, said: “As Cytiva works to advance the development of cell and gene therapies, it is critical that we offer our customers agile solutions that can help them meet global demand.
 By working with World Courier and leveraging their robust logistics platform and global infrastructure, we are providing a solution that will spur commercialization and access to next generation therapeutics.”

 With more than 900 regenerative medicine companies and more than 1000 clinical trials underway worldwide in 2018 (1), the industry is growing at an exponential pace.
 Creating robust supply chains that can efficiently scale up and connect the right therapies to the right patient is key to enabling the commercialization of cell and gene therapies.